akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 27. Basic HTML and HTML5
+# 27. Define the Head and Body of an HTML Document

 ## Description
 <section id='description'>